For customers using app.clio.com, please refer to our North American Terms of Service.

 2.3 Subscriber shall ensure that Users and Registered Clients comply with this Agreement.
 Subscriber shall be responsible for the acts and omissions of the Users and the Registered Clients.
 Without limiting the generality of the foregoing, Subscriber is responsible for any disclosure of Content arising out of features enabled by Users.

-2.4 Subscriber shall not copy or resell the Service.
+2.4 Subscriber shall not reproduce, duplicate, copy, sell, resell or create derivative works of the Service.
 Subscriber must not exploit access to the Service or any portion of the Service, including the HTML, cascading style sheet or any visual design elements otherwise than for Subscriber’s own internal business and for the design purpose of the Service.

-2.7 Subscriber shall not use the Service to upload, post, host, or transmit unsolicited bulk e-mail “Spam”, short message service “SMS” messages, viruses, self-replicating computer programs “Worms” or any code of a destructive or malicious nature.
+2.7 Subscriber shall not use the Service to upload, post, host, or transmit unsolicited bulk e-mail “Spam”, short message service “SMS” messages, or introduce or use any viruses, self-replicating computer programs “Worms” or any code of a destructive or malicious nature.
+Themis monitors usage patterns to detect potential abuse violations of this Agreement.
+If Themis reasonably suspects abuse, misuse, or activity that could harm the Service, other users, or our reputation, Themis may temporarily suspend access to the affected Service until the issue leading to suspension is resolved to Themis’ reasonable satisfaction.

 2.9 Themis reserves the right, at any time, in its sole discretion, to take any action deemed necessary with respect to Content that breaches the terms of this Agreement, including removal of such Content.